 Ms. Boroumand Smith is an adjunct professor at the University of San Francisco School of Law, where she has been teaching copyright, trademark and privacy issues in the Internet and Intellectual Property Justice Clinic since spring of 2008.
 She also serves on the firm’s Diversity Council.
-Ms. Boroumand Smith was recognized as a Northern California "Super Lawyer" in 2013 and 2014 and a "Rising Star" in 2009, 2010, 2011 and 2012 by Super Lawyers magazine.
+Ms. Boroumand Smith was recognized as a Northern California "Super Lawyer" in 2013, 2014 and 2015 and a "Rising Star" in 2009, 2010, 2011 and 2012 by Super Lawyers magazine.
 She was recommended by Legal 500 US in 2015 for Trade Secrets Litigation.

 Copyright, Trademark and Trade Secrets